forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 [in work]

 ### Climate and Covid-19 Spread
 Observations indicating that the Covid-19 transmission correlates to inhaled and exhaled air:  Covid-19 waves across the world are predated by situations which favour time spent indoors and bad ventilation.
-Such situations are cold outside climate (Northern countries in Winter, high altitude), hot outside climate (close to the  Tropics combined with prevalence of air-conditioning e.g. Los Angeles, Florida and Arizona in Southern US, Brazil), in some cases stay at home orders and sometimes spread is increased by cities at high altitude (above 2000 meters: Mexico City, La Paz in Bolivia, Quito in Ecuador, Bogota in Colombia and winter sport locations in the Alps and Rocky Mountains) which increases the amount of air inhaled.
+Such situations are harsh climate (low temperature, Northern countries in Winter, high altitude), tropical climate (close to the  Tropics combined with prevalence of air-conditioning e.g. Los Angeles, Florida and Arizona in Southern US, Brazil), in some cases stay at home orders and sometimes spread is increased by cities at high altitude (above 2000 meters: Mexico City, La Paz in Bolivia, Quito in Ecuador, Bogota in Colombia and winter sport locations in the Alps and Rocky Mountains) which increases the amount of air inhaled.

 <!--